Kushal33133/netFlixGpt/README.md

 - firebase setup
 - deploying our app to prodcution
 - Creating SignUp User Account in Firebase
    Implement Sign IN user APi
-Created Redux Store with userSlice
+   Created Redux Store with userSlice implement sign out update profile if the user is logged in then redirect to browse

 # FEATURES